rarityfund/raritybot/README.md

 ## Using --actions to customise the run

-You can control the actions taken by the bot runs on a very granular level using `--actions action1 action2 etc`.
+You can control the actions taken by the bot runs on a very granular level using `python3 rarity.py run action1 action2 etc`.
-This is only available if the main command is "run".
 The available actions are:

 - "list": Print the list of summoners